BrainyLark/lkc2/README.md

 ```

 4. Run client by typing (in angular-src folder)
 For development purposes, please run the following command.
+This will create an Angular instance at localhost:4200.
 ```sh
 $ ng serve
 ```